RESEARCH PROJECTThis is the major assignment of the class. You will select a specific

 Margins must be 1" at top and bottom and left and right.

-Quotations longer than 3 lines or 30 words (whichever is longer) should be inserted as block quotations.
+Quotations longer than 3 lines or 30 words (whichever is longer) must be inserted as block quotations.
 The entire block quotation is single spaced and set in from the left margin 0.5" (the same as the indentation of a new paragraph).
 Block quotations do not need quotation marks.

 Section headings within the body of the essay, if these are used, should be in bold or italics so that they stand out from the text.